-Review team collects data, reviews all course and assures course outlines are correctly formatted and up-to-date.
-Courses that require substantial modifications should be submitted to the Curriculum Committee by Department faculty with assistance from their supervising Dean following the Curriculum Committee's deadlines.
+- □ Review team collects data, reviews all course and assures course outlines are correctly formatted and up-to-date.
+Courses that require substantial modifications should be submitted to the Curriculum - Eng Prog Review Stats Only.doc

+Committee by Department faculty with assistance from their supervising Dean following the Curriculum Committee's deadlines.